softlayer/sl-ember-components/README.md

-# interface-components
+# sl-components

-The shared components library used for all Interface Ember projects.
+The shared components library used for all SoftLayer Interface Ember projects.